VG-Wort Access-Zählmarke< Back home

 The First Show

 On October 16th the show took place.
-Here you can see a newspaper ad and a ticket.
 Again hear what Bill German relates:

 Another reason for not jamming is told by drummer Steve Jordan on the DVDs: They simply were exhaused by backing Johnnie Johnson's Boogies over and over.
 Almost two hours of the show were recorded by a fan so we get a chance to listen also to the false starts and repeats.
 Better and/or edited excerpts are available on the soundtrack album, in the film itself and on the bootlegs.